cat-bevan/cat-bevan.github.io/_posts/2020-12-13-leftwing-vs-rightwing-media.md

 Before delving into the data, it serves to review my news sources and their political leanings.

 ### The Toronto Star
-Canada's largest newspaper, The Toronto Star openly "champions liberal causes", often with a capital 'L'.
+Canada's largest newspaper, The Toronto Star openly "champions liberal causes" - often with a capital 'L'.
 The Liberal Party of Canada is the middle-ground, centrist party of Canada's political sphere, and The Toronto Star has taken a similar stance since it was established in the 1920's.

 ### Buzzfeed News
-Starting out as a conglomeration of click-bait videos targeting teens, Buzzfeed now employs a very competent news team that has broke some incredibly important stories, including publishing the Steele Dossier, the leaked emails of right-wing populist Milo Yiannopoulos, and Kevin Spacey's sexual misconduct accusation.
+Starting out as a conglomeration of click-bait videos targeting teens, Buzzfeed now employs a very competent news team that has broke some incredibly important stories; publishing the Steele Dossier, the leaked emails of right-wing populist Milo Yiannopoulos, and Kevin Spacey's sexual misconduct accusation.
 Politically, they are decidedly left-wing.

 ### The Daily Mail
 The highest-circulated daily newspaper in the UK, The Daily Mail is a right-wing tabloid with a primarily older audience.
 Established in 1896, *Daily Mail* has received countless criticisms for printing sensationalist and populist stories.